NWS: 6-10" of snow likely in Suffolk; 3-6" in Nassau

 Gusting winds and heavy, blowing snow are expected, with blizzard conditions possible, for Suffolk County, where a winter storm warning is in effect from 1 a.m.
 Thursday to midnight, the National Weather Service says.

-Snowfall of 6 to 10 inches was expected for Suffolk, with amounts exceeding 1 foot possible, said Pete Wichrowski, weather service meteorologist in Upton.
+Snowfall of 6 to 10 inches was predicted for Suffolk, with amounts exceeding 1 foot possible, said Pete Wichrowski, weather service meteorologist in Upton.

+A winter storm watch is in effect for Nassau County also from 1 a.m.
+Thursday to midnight, Wichrowski said, with 3 to 6 inches of snow likely, also with higher amounts possible.

+Still, a track shift to the west for this rapidly deepening coastal storm could mean more snow, with the opposite the case for an eastward move, with those scenarios particularly the case for Nassau, he said.